datacraft-dsc/convex-contracts/README.md

 If for some reason the test convex.world block chain network gets reset, and the test contracts are no longer available.

 You can deploy the contracts again, by pushing to the **master** branch, or by re-running a past contracts_deploy workflow.
-See the [workflow contracts_deploy](https://github.com/DEX-Company/convex-contracts/actions?query=workflow%3Acontracts_deploy)
+See the [workflow contracts_deploy](https://github.com/datacraft-dsc/convex-contracts/actions?query=workflow%3Acontracts_deploy)

 ## License

 ```
-Copyright 2018-2020 DEX Pte.
+Copyright 2018-2021 Datacraft Pte.
 Ltd.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.